 This man, our Father, who is so educated, so intelligent, has been reduced to this state: no one should ever get Dementia, it is the worst condition a person can suffer.

 He is back home safe and healthy, and he has been told very strictly, that he cannot leave the house alone.

-We must thank our brother and his wife too, for taking very good care of him.
+We thank our brother and his wife too, for taking very good care of him.

 I can only say that, I am proud to have had such a loving and patient mother, and I am equally proud to have a such a wonderful father, who, may have been very proud at one time and still is, but is definitely a man with very good heart and a great smile and a positive attitude towards life.

-Taken just 5 years back, my dad looks so fit and smart.
+Taken just 5 years back, during our daughter's wedding.
+My dad looks so fit and smart.